Sugar Beach Candy Store Entrance Family

 Now You're Ready To Set Sail

-Cruise travel insurance plans are a variety of coverage options that protect various parts of a journey — before, during and after your time aboard the cruise ship.
+Cruise travel insurance plans offer a variety of coverage options that protect various parts of a journey — before, during and after your time on board the cruise ship.
 A comprehensive plan can reimburse you for anything from lost baggage and delayed travel connections to a serious injury or illness.
 There are even products that go beyond traditional insurance to protect more parts of your vacation.

 You can buy insurance through Royal Caribbean or an outside insurer, based on your preference.
-Whether you purchase these products or not is up to you, but the reasons to do so include the financial protection and peace of mind that can come along with them.
+Deciding if you want to purchase these products or not is up to you, but the reasons to do so include the financial protection and peace of mind that can come along with them.

 Once you've made your decision, you're one step closer to sailing.
 Search Royal Caribbean cruises to find the perfect voyage for you.